Ford Ranger (international): Facelift

 The Ranger received a facelift in 2009.
 Designated as the PK Ranger, it has received new front and rear styling which was previously previewed by the Ford Ranger Max Concept at the 2008 Thailand International Motor Expo.
 It featured a new three-bar grille, new front bumper, and a redesigned bonnet.
 Other changes include the clear tail lamp design, new exterior mirrors, side air vents and new tailgate cladding.
 A new flagship Wildtrak sports trim was also introduced.
 Inside changes include newly designed seats and door panels, as well as new colors and trimmings.

+Safety

 Third generation (P375/PX; 2011)

-The Ranger nameplate was consolidated onto a single globally-marketed model, the P375 Ranger, in 2011.
-Based on the T6 platform, it replaced both the 1998–2012 Ranger which was sold in North and South America, and the Mazda-based PJ/PK Ranger which was sold in Asia-Pacific, Latin America and Europe regions.
+In 2011, the Ranger nameplate was consolidated onto a single globally-marketed model, the P375 Ranger (known as the PX series in Australia).
+Based on the new T6 platform, it replaced both the 1998–2012 Ranger which was sold in North and South America, and the Mazda-based PJ/PK Ranger which was sold in Asia-Pacific, Latin America and Europe regions.
 Designed by Ford Australia, the T6 Ranger was unveiled at the Australian International Motor Show in Sydney in October 2010, with its production started in mid-2011.
 The P375 Ranger is also built and sold in North America starting from January 2019.

-Fourth generation (P703; 2022)
+Fourth generation (P703/RA; 2022)

-The P375 Ranger is succeeded by the P703 Ranger, which is the fourth-generation international Ranger and the fifth-generation Ranger in North America.
+The P375 Ranger is succeeded by the P703 Ranger (known as the RA series in Australia), which is the fourth-generation international Ranger and the fifth-generation Ranger in North America.
 It was introduced in November 2021, continuing to use the T6 platform with revisions.
+It shares its platform with the second-generation Volkswagen Amarok, following a deal between Ford and Volkswagen.